cyco130/tearless/readme.md

 You can default export a React component, which will rendered on server-side and be served in an HTML file.

-Or you can `export default defineRoute(getOrMethods, component?, displayName?)`:
+Or you can `export default definePage(getOrMethods, component?, displayName?)`:

 `getOrMethods` is either a function or an object with methods in it.
 If it's a function, it will be interpreted as if it was an object with a `get` method.